 - Cycle through the various options until the image fits the screen correctly.
 Usually, the correct option is "Native", "Full" or "Unscaled".

-If the TV has a PC mode this often both disables Overscan and adjust the image settings for the optimal quality when receiving a digital signal from a PC.
+If the TV has a PC mode this often both disables overscan and adjusts the image settings for the optimal quality when receiving a digital signal from a PC.
 On top of that, it also disables many image processing that will lower the latency when streaming.

 The image resolution shown on the TV is the resolution of your computer screen scaled to the resolution of your TV screen.
 This means that if your computer has a 720p monitor, the picture streamed to your TV will also be 720p even though the TV is 1080p.

-Airtame 2 device does not use hotplug events and will show resolution that was pre-selected or which was used during first boot.
-To force new resolution you will have to reboot device or select resolution manually.
+Airtame 2 device does not use hotplug events and will show resolution that was pre-selected or which was used during the first boot.
+To force new resolution you will have to reboot Airtame or select the resolution manually.